LucaBoni28/Alzheimer-Project_NeuroMaranello/README.md

 - 100 subjects for the **Non Dementia** class
 - 70 subjects for the **Very Mild Dementia** class

-Due to this, we used the Stratified K-Fold technique plus a weighted data loader to try to make the most of the data available to us.
+Due to this, we used the Stratified K-Fold technique plus a weighted sampler for the data loader to try to make the most of the data available to us.